bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Cloudy
+- Snow
-- 90% humidity
+- 91% humidity
 - 12 mph wind
-- 83% cloud cover
+- 85% cloud cover
 - 29 AQI 🟩
 - 0.13 inches of rain and 2.07 inches of snow in the past 24 hours
 - 0.03 inches of snow expected in the next 48 hours